 With more students than any other MP, and representing both of Sheffield’s universities, I am active on higher education and was voted the Guardian Inspiring Higher Education leader of 2015.

-I’m married to Linda McAvan, who is a Labour Member of the European Parliament for Yorkshire and the Humber, and I have one son, Michael, who is studying in London.
+I’m married to Linda McAvan, who was a Labour Member of the European Parliament for Yorkshire and Humber until 2019, and I have a son who lives in London with his wife and son.
 I am a member of the Co-op Party, Unite and the GMB – and a lifelong season ticket holder at Bramall Lane.